 Share & Learn About Tech Tools with the UMBC Community

-Join us on Thursday, March 29 from 11:30 AM - 2:30 PM in the University Center and the Engineering Building to learn about technology tools that both support and improve the efficiency of day-to-day activities at UMBC.
-Last year, TechFest gave out over $400 in gift cards and prizes.
+Join us on Monday, April 10 from 12 PM - 4 PM in the University Center to learn about technology tools that both support and improve the efficiency of day-to-day activities at UMBC.

 All students, faculty, and staff are welcomed to participate at TechFest.